-The Company’s scientific foundation is centered on the growing consensus that prion forms of misfolded proteins are key drivers of neurodegenerative diseases.
-Prion forms of misfolded proteins are characterized by their neurotoxicity and ability to progressively spread throughout the brain, killing neurons.
-Numerous neurodegenerative diseases exhibit toxic, prion-like protein misfolding, in particular Alzheimer’s disease (AD), amyotrophic lateral sclerosis (ALS) and Parkinson’s disease (PD).
-Recent published evidence indicates that for a given misfolded protein there exist multiple prion-like strains, each strain representing a target against which specific therapeutics can be developed.
-ProMIS has identified distinct targets on strains of misfolded SOD1 in ALS and on misfolded strains of Amyloid beta in AD.
+The Company’s scientific foundation is centered on the growing consensus that toxic oligomers are key drivers of neurodegenerative diseases.
+Toxic oligomers are characterized by their neurotoxicity and ability to progressively spread throughout the brain, killing neurons, and are considered root cause of several neurodegenerative diseases, in particular Alzheimer’s disease (AD), amyotrophic lateral sclerosis (ALS) and Parkinson’s disease (PD).

 Core Science & Technology.
 The company is based around the leading science of Dr. Neil Cashman, Professor of Medicine at the University of British Columbia, Neuroscientist at the Brain Research Center, and Academic Director of the Vancouver Coastal Hospital ALS Center.
-For over two decades, Neil Cashman has been among the leaders in the field of misfolded proteins (with over 300 publications and over 10,000 citations and 45 patent applications), and is one of several leading researchers of strain specific protein misfolding.
+For over two decades, Neil Cashman has been among the leaders in the field of misfolded proteins-toxic oliogmers (with over 300 publications and over 10,000 citations and 70 patent applications) and is one of several leading researchers in the field of toxic oligomers in neurodegenerative diseases.